jedi-academy/learn-4711/data/labs/lab04.md

 I have setup a [starter repository](https://github.com/jedi-academy/starter-routes) for you to work from.
 Each of the ten tasks will be completed independently.

+Your mission is to complete the [controller and routing tutorial](/show/tutorial/ci-normal01), using the starter repo.

 ##Lab Teams

 This week, we want teams of three (two in a pinch, if appropriate for the